Nebraska Emergency Cash Assistance Program.

-Nebraska families who are faced with a crisis can get help from the Emergency Cash Assistance Program.
+Nebraska families (with children) who are faced with a crisis can get help from the Emergency Cash Assistance Program.
 The main objective is to assist people when the health or well-being of an eligible low income family or child is threatened due to an emergency.
+There may be cash aid to help pay for bills (including housing, medical or transportation) as well for single parent run households - both single mothers as well as fathers.
 It can only help when the applicant has no other options available to them, so it is a program of last resort.

 Food - If you are out of food, and can’t get help from a local Nebraska pantry or charity organization, then money can be disbursed in order to help pay for food, groceries, or baby formula.